 Anxiety-related responses to immunisation

 Any individual could feel tense or anxious as they wait for and finally receive a vaccine, particularly when the vaccine is administered by injection.
 For some individuals these feelings will be so mild they don’t notice them, but for others they could be overwhelming.
 Symptoms of anxiety related to the process of immunisation could include breath-holding with or without a brief loss of consciousness in children, vomiting, breathing too fast (hyperventilation) and feeling light-headed, tingling around the mouth or in the hands, fainting, or convulsing.
 These symptoms could occur in many other anxiety-related situations and are not specific to immunisation.
 They will resolve by themselves once the state of anxiety reduces.
+These are also known as immunisation-stress related responses (ISRR), see here for more information.

 These events are completely unrelated to immunisation.
 They occur after immunisation by chance and are likely to have occurred even if the immunisation had not been given.